Automation vs. Orchestration: What’s the Difference?

 What is orchestration?

-At its core, Orchestration is most akin to managing a large-scale virtual environment or network.
-Orchestrating the scheduling and integration of automated tasks between complex distributed systems and services—whether on-premise or in the cloud—streamlines and simplifies interconnected workloads, repeatable processes, and operations.
+It helps to simplify interconnected workloads, repeatable processes, and operations.
 Using today’s orchestration tools, you can automate the arrangement, coordination and management of complex computer systems, middleware and services within your computing environment, and direct automated processes to support larger workflows.

 With modern IT teams now responsible for managing hundreds to thousands of applications and servers, manual administration simply can’t scale today’s needs.
 Orchestration is essential for delivering highly available, dynamically scaling, performant applications, and cloud systems, relieving your team of a very heavy burden.